preloboy/textUtils/README.md

 ### `Link`

-[https://preloboy.github.io/textUtils](https://preloboy.github.io/textUtils) to view it in your browser.
+[click here](https://preloboy.github.io/textUtils) to view it in your browser.

 ### `npm start`